phpearth/docs/_install/windows/xampp.md

 ### Installation folder

 The installation location screen appears.
-In this guide, the `C:\xampp` is used for simpler further location access and usage.
-Otherwise you can install it wherever you need:
+In this guide, the `C:\xampp`.
+You can choose to install it wherever you need, except the `C:\Program Files (x86)` as warned above because of the UAC:

 ![XAMPP installation folder](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/folder.png "XAMPP installation folder")